 If you're planning on preparing spa water for your guests, make it look even more enticing in a stylish handblown decanter.

-Now that winter is starting to wind down, we can finally start enjoying in-season strawberries again.
-What better way to celebrate than with a super-simple, freshening drink of water?
-The sweetness of the strawberries will dull the subtle bitterness of cucumbers, so try this recipe from How Sweet Eats if that sounds up your alley.
+This drink is especially refreshing in the warmer months when strawberries are in season.
+The sweetness of the fresh strawberries will dull the subtle bitterness of cucumbers, so try this recipe from How Sweet Eats if that sounds up your alley.

 Cucumber Aloe Water

-Packed with amino acids, vitamins, and minerals, aloe is known for its healing properties as well as aiding in digestion, reducing inflammation, and boosting hydration.
+Packed with enzymes, vitamins, and minerals, aloe is known for its healing properties as well as aiding in digestion and reducing inflammation.
 Follow this recipe from Hello Glow to add it to your cucumber water.

 Cucumber-Mint Infused Ice Cubes